 Ok, as someone who writes about beauty myself, I understand that some amount of discussion on overall health & how it affects your skin and hair is unavoidable.
 After all, they’re part of your body and there’s lots of research on different medications, supplements, etc and how they can be used to improve hair & skin health.
-It’s one thing to share the science and your own personal experiences with medications & supplements, but it’s a whooooole other can of worms to recommend them to people you’ve never met before in your life.
-This goes way past that.
+It’s one thing to share the science and your own personal experiences with medications & supplements, such as the DAO enzyme supplement that is great for overall health.

 So here’s the problem – in the US, vitamins and supplements aren’t regulated by the FDA.
 That basically means any jerk can put snake oil in a pill, sell it to people and rake in the cash.
 As long as it isn’t doesn’t cause adverse effects or run afoul of drug labeling standards, you’re pretty much in the clear.
 I personally find that absolutely mind-boggling, but that’s a whole other tangent.
 The point is, you don’t have to have any kind of education, training, or background in medicine, biochemistry, pharmacy, nothing.